babettology/Project-Airbnb-price-prediction/README.md

 ⚇ But with a growing popularity, hosts face the challenge of setting competitive prices to attract guests.

-**This project aims to develop a predictive model for Airbnb prices using data analysis techniques.**
+**This project aims to pin point the most impostant factors that drive Airbnb price evolution.**

 # Research Question